When is the best time to visit New York City?

 If a four-way competition were held for the best time to visit New York City, it's quite likely autumn would make off with the golden statuette.
 (Of course, winter would be close on fall's heels.)

 At The Sherry-Netherland, we’ve been penning insiders' notes about the changing seasons with each passing year since 1927.
 There simply isn’t a better Central Park hotel vantage point than ours at 781 Fifth Avenue, overlooking Grand Army Plaza at East 59th Street.
-Allow us to share a few observations about what makes fall (and winter) in Manhattan so special, starting with Central Park at its showiest time of year.
+Allow us to share a few observations about what makes fall (and winter) in New York City so special, starting with Central Park at its showiest time of year.

-Central Park fall foliage
+Central Park Fall Foliage

 In 1970, the first New York City Marathon was held entirely within Central Park.
 Only 55 of the 127 all-male entrants actually finished the course that year because of the hilly terrain.
 Within a few years, the course grew to cover five bridges through all five boroughs, culminating in a Central Park finish where world records have been shattered.